keredson/dschemadiff/README.md

 Schema Evolve
 =============

-This is a schema evolution tool.
+This is a schema evolution tool (currently only for sqlite).
 It will diff schema changes between two databases or `.sql` files, and optionally apply them.

 Why?
 ----